masterofobzene/UserScriptRepo/INFOS/Steam_Search_Block_Games.md

 ### USAGE:
 ---------------
 On each game card a red "block" button appears so you can hide it if you want effectively taking care of shitty games that use tags you like or need to keep in the search.
+It has persistent storage so you do this one time.
+If you like to unblock a game, search for it in the "Values" tab of the script and delete the entry.

 ### WHY?:
 ---------------